 Even when alcohol is legal and producers can promote their products, the consumer is still king.
-Research clearly shows that alcohol advertising today can’t increase consumption.
+Research clearly shows that alcohol ads today can’t increase consumption.
 Nor does it induce non-drinkers to begin drinking.
 If successful, such ads can only increase an advertiser’s share of the market.
-But it obtains that at the expense of its competitors, who lose market share.
+But it obtains that at the expense of its competitors.
+They lose market share.

-So it appears that alcohol abuse is more effectively reduced through changing the attitudes and behaviors of consumers.
+Alcohol abuse is reduced through changing the attitudes and behaviors of consumers.
 Not through changing the actions of those who satisfy consumer demand.

 As a Chinese sage observed thousands of years ago.
 The fault is not in the alcohol but in the drinker.

 You might be interested in these.